Red Light Therapy for Fibroids

 Research suggests that fibroids are directly connected to immune system malfunction.
 This explains why some women’s fibroids continue to grow.
 When the immune system is healthy, it locates and destroys these overactive cells; but, in cases of fibroids, this process is compromised.
-Whenever I hear someone talking about fibroids I automatically think ‘chronic inflammation’ and one of the most powerful tools in our arsenal these days to regulate inflammation is laser photobiomodulation.
-More and more fertility experts are in agreement that a core issue with the growing infertility crisis is due to our immune system being dysregulated, this is quite evident when it comes to repeat implantation failure after IVF.
+Whenever I hear someone talking about fibroids I automatically think ‘chronic inflammation’ and one of the most powerful tools in our arsenal these days to regulate inflammation is photobiomodulation.
+More and more fertility experts are in agreement that a core issue with the growing infertility crisis is due to our immune system being dysregulated, this is quite evident when it comes to repeat implantation failure during IVF.

 Photobiomodulation for Uterine Fibroids

-How Does Laser PBM Impact Fibroids?
+How Does Photobiomodulation / Red Light Therapy Impact Fibroids?

 1. Reducing inflammation

-2. Reversing Immune System Deficiency
+2. Modulating Immune System Deficiency

 Laser treatment helps immune cells in their job to find and destroy fibroid tissue by stimulating cells and lowering oxidative stress.